teleport-actions/auth-application/README.md

 - Teleport 11 or above must be used.
 - Teleport binaries must already be installed in the job environment.
-- The Applicatiom you wish to access must already be connected to your Teleport cluster.
+- The Application you wish to access must already be connected to your Teleport cluster.
 See
   <https://goteleport.com/docs/application-access/getting-started/>
 - You must have created a bot with a role with access to your Application and